jieun1102/color_detection/README.md

 # color_detection

-In this color detection Python project, we are going to build an application through which you can automatically get the name of the color by clicking on the image.
+This model is coded in Python which is used to identify the color of the image and its RGB value by clicking on the image.

 The project folder contains 3 files: